 From devoted racers to couch potatoes, dogs—like people—have different athletic aspirations.
 However, even the most relaxed furbaby needs excitement to prevent boredom and destructive behavior.
 On average, adult dogs need at least 30 minutes of rigorous game time per day to stay happy and healthy.
-If your dog follows you around with a toy in its mouth, barks and whines incessantly, digs holes in the yard, or roots around in trashcans and cupboards, it could be trying to tell you, “Play with me!”
+If your dog follows you around with a toy in its mouth, barks and whines incessantly, digs holes in the yard, or roots around in trashcans and cupboards, he or she could be trying to tell you, “Play with me!”

 We’ve rounded up six fun games for you and your faithful friend to try.
 None of them require more equipment than a toy to throw or treats to hide—you probably have everything you need on hand right now.
 So head outside, get to playing and watch as the tension and boredom melt away from your pooch (and probably you, too)!